Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the announcement on June 3 by the French President's Office, French President Emmanuel Macron will meet with his Brazilian counterpart Luiz Inacio Lula da Silva within the framework of the Summit on the new global financial pact.

-At the conference, leaders from many countries will discuss key topics that have a significant impact on the global economy and the future of international cooperation.
+At the conference, leaders from many countries will come together to discuss key topics that have a significant impact on the global economy and the future of international cooperation.

 The conference is expected to push forward reform of multilateral development banks, tackle the debt crisis, finance green technology, establish new international taxes and financial instruments and special drawing rights.